 As you can see, what's considered a high SAT/ACT score will depend greatly on where you're applying.
 If you can hit (or almost hit) your top-choice school's 75th percentile score, you'll stand out and lower your chances of rejection.

 To find your school's test score information, search for “[School Name] PrepScholar" on Google.
 Click our link to the school's Admission Requirements page to see the school's average SAT/ACT scores and its 25th/75th percentiles.

 This piece of advice is essential for those applying to the Ivy League or Ivy League-level institutions (and it's definitely something I wish I'd known back when I applied to Stanford).
 And here's what it is: part of crafting an incredible college application is working on developing a spike.

-For instance, perhaps you're a lover of writing who's published his own self-help ebook and tutors elementary school students in creative writing on weekends.
-Or maybe you're a science whiz who's conducted numerous experiments and submitted her results to conventions.
+For instance, perhaps you love to write, and you've published your own self-help ebook and tutors elementary school students in creative writing on weekends.
+Or maybe you're a science whiz who's conducted numerous experiments and submitted your results to conventions.